NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-Step by step resolution of compatibility problems.
+Resolve compatibility problems step by step

 ## Progress and Next Steps

 01/06/22:

-Removing the "Editor" related imports from "Scripted/CIP_/CIP/ui/__init__.py" leads to a complete startup of CIP in Slicer 4.13.0 without initial error messages.
+Removing the "Editor" related imports from "Scripted/CIP_/CIP/ui/__init__.py" results in a complete CIP-startup in Slicer 4.13.0 without initial error messages.

 A github search revealed that "Editor" calls are being made from three of the above modules: